Latency Minimization for Multiuser Computation Offloading in Fog-Radio Access Networks: Simulation Results

 In the second example, we study how the task's complexity $D_k$ affects the latency.
 For simplicity, we assume that all the fog nodes have the same computation capacity $F_{\ell,\max}=200$\,(Gflops/second) and the same fronthaul capacity $C_{\ell, \max} = 200$\,(Mbps); all the UEs have the same $B_k=60$\,(Kbits) and $D_k$; the cloud's computation capacity is $F_{C,\max}=2\times10^3$\,(Gflops/second).
 For comparison, we have included two heuristic UE-Fog association strategies, namely, the minimum distance-based association and the random association, under which all the tasks are offloaded to the connected fog nodes or the cloud, and the fog nodes or the cloud equally allocate their resources for the served UEs.
-The result is shown in Fig.~\ref{fig:example4_hd}.
+The result is shown in Figure~\ref{fig:example4_hd}.
 From the figure, we see that the proposed Algorithm~\ref{algorithm:1} attains the minimum latency among the compared methods.
 The minimum distance-based offloading strategy is better than the random one, but there is still a notable performance gap between the former and Algorithm~\ref{algorithm:1}.
-Table~\ref{table:task_at_fog_Dk} gives the ratio of tasks that are computed at the fog nodes.
-With the increase of the tasks' complexities, Algorithm~\ref{algorithm:1} can adaptively assign more tasks to the cloud.
+In addition, we see that for both random connection and minimum distance-based connection schemes, the fog node computation is slightly better than the cloud computation, because for low-complexity tasks the latency is dominated by the transmission latency and further offloading to the cloud could incur larger latency.
+Actually, for the proposed Algorithm~\ref{algorithm:1} we see a similar trend.
+More specifically, we calculate the ratio of tasks that are computed at the fog nodes for Algorithm~\ref{algorithm:1} under the same setting as Figure~\ref{fig:example4_hd}, and the result is shown in Table~\ref{table:task_at_fog_Dk}.
+As seen, with the increase of the tasks' complexity, Algorithm~\ref{algorithm:1} adaptively assigns more tasks to the cloud.

+In the third example, we study how the maximum latency changes with the increase of the fog nodes' computation capacity $F_{\ell,\max}$.
+The simulation is basically the same as the last one, except that we increase $B_k=150$\,(Kbits), and $D_k=200$\,(Mflops).
+The result is shown in Figure~\ref{fig:example3_hd}.
+As expected, when the fog nodes' computation capacity increases, the maximum latency of all the schemes decrease.
+In addition, for the two compared schemes, they prefer to perform the computation at the fog nodes when $F_{\ell,\max}$ exceeds 400\,Gflops/sec, since in such a case the latency is dominated by the transmission.
+Similar to Figure~\ref{fig:example4_hd}, the performance of Algorithm~\ref{algorithm:1} is still far better than the other two schemes for all the tested $F_{\ell,\max}$.